ieb/dbus-modbus-client/README.md

 To install properly follow the instructions in the wiki document.

+Installed as a seperate service in /data not using serial-starter, since in general I want more control over when and how it starts.

+# How does the driver work ?

+Quick notes....

+The driver is the Victron dbus-modbus-client driver with modification.
+It took me a while to work out how it worked as the code has minimal documentation other than the code, fair enough, but harder to grasp without intent.
+The process starts as either a serial or network connected process.
+It will only connect to a single serial port at a time.
+It looks like the code is now favors TCP connections over serial, but serial does work.
+They behave differently.
+By default the serial code probes modbus on serial with the units as configured in each driver and the baud rate configured.
+As it detects modbus servers, it adds the device to a list of active devices.
+It also adds the failed devices to a list of failed devices.
+Once that is done it starts all the active devices and throws away the failed one, recording the state in dbus settings.
+The server then runs with each device monitoring its target server updating the dbus as per the api.
+If a device should fail, it will be added to a list of failed devices and re-probing is attempted every 10m for the failed devices.
+This works provided all the devices are present when the GX starts, otherwise the device will never be added.
+This code base is modified not to throw away failed devices on the intial startup, and only those devices that are known to be on the bus are imported into the client.
+Hopefully, this will mean when the sun goes down, the inverters show as zero energy but are still marked as present.
+More fixes needed probably.

+The devices themselves create a list of info registers that are queried on startup, and a list of data registers.
+The data registers are packed to minimize rtu traffic and then called on each update loop from the update call in the main driver.
+Not all register sets are queried every loop.

 # Discoveries

 There is an assumption by Victron that a PV String charges a battery, which is wrong where the